Atwater hopes Broncos' Manning, Lynch join him in Hall of Fame

 In his four seasons with the Broncos, Denver finished with records of 13-3, 13-3, 12-4 and 12-4 – an aggregate of 50-14.
 To show how valuable Manning is to a team, the Broncos in the five seasons since he retired have posted records of 9-7, 5-11, 6-10, 7-9 and 5-11, a sum of 32-48.

-While Manning’s 14 Pro Bowl nods are tied for first all-time, Lynch’s 9 Pro Bowls are tied for second all time as a safety.
+While Manning’s 14 Pro Bowl nods are tied for first all-time, Lynch’s 9 Pro Bowls are tied for second among safeties.
 He earned four of those Pro Bowls in his four seasons as a Broncos.
 He played his first 11 seasons with Tampa Bay, where Super Bowl 55 will be played Sunday.
 Because he has been a Hall of Fame top 15 finalist the past eight consecutive years, and this year’s Super Bowl is in Tampa Bay where Lynch has such a strong background, it would almost be cruel if the 48 Hall of Famer voters didn’t elect him this year.

 “With the Super Bowl being in Tampa that would be the perfect situation for John going in, although with COVID going on – it would still be pretty exciting for him, I’m sure – but it kind of takes away all the relationships and fun stuff we got to experience for a little bit last year,’’ Atwater said.